What parents need to know

 Families can talk about...

 Families can talk about the potential fallibility of the legal system in relation to absolute truth.
 What factors do you think played a role in the credibility of one witness's account over another?
-Have you ever been in a situation when you heard two different accounts of the same event?
+Have you ever been in a situation where you heard two different accounts of the same event?
 Which version did you believe?
 Why?
 How was it resolved?